sams52s/sams52s/README.md

 ---

 ### 💬 Ask Me About
-- Java, Spring Boot, OAuth2 & JWT
+- Java, Spring Boot
 - Clean architecture and backend performance
-- SQL tuning and system design
+- SQL tuning
-- Cloud deployment on AWS

 ---
 ### 🌱 Goals for 2025